-The scientist emphasized that Phaeton is of high interest for astronomers because of several reasons.
+The scientist emphasized that Phaeton is of high interest to astronomers because of several reasons.
 First, it is a near-Earth object, which makes it possible to study Phaeton by various methods, including radars.
-Second, the asteroid has a very much elongated orbit and approaches the Sun at close distance, 1/6 of the Sun-Earth distance.
-For that reason, it gets heated up 750-1000 Kelvin (476 – 726 Celsius) every one and half year.
+Second, the asteroid has a very much elongated orbit and approaches the Sun at a close distance, 1/6 of the Sun-Earth distance.
+For that reason, it gets heated up 750-1000 Kelvin (476 – 726 Celsius or 889 – 1339 Fahrenheit) every one and a half years.
 That’s why it was named after Phaeton, the hero of the Greek myth, the son of Helios (god of the Sun).

 The FEFU astrophysicists have shown that the Umov effect can be applied to the studies of asteroids, just like to the studies of comets.
 This physical law was discovered in 1905 by the Russian physicist Nikolai Umov.
 The crux of it is that there is an inverse correlation between the reflectivity of the surface and the degree of linear polarization of the sunlight scattered by it.
 In other words, the brighter is an object, the lower polarization it produces.

 Since the Umov law was originally developed to study the surfaces of relatively large objects such as the Moon, it should be proven that it could also be used in application to the small bodies of the Solar System – comets and asteroids.
 At the same time, the Umov law requires a very specific geometry of observation of the object that is difficult to achieve on practice for most of these small bodies.
 With Phaeton, it is possible due to its close encounters with the Earth.

 “The point is that the favorable conditions for observation of Phaethon happen every few years; whereas, the best observational circumstances occur only a few times per century,” says Evgenij Zubko.